Welcome to training day 3...

-RC helicopter training gear is simply some wooden, fiberglass, or perhaps carbon fiber sticks arranged in a cross or tic tack toe pattern with light plastic balls on the end of each stick.
+RC helicopter training gear is simply some wooden, fiberglass, or perhaps carbon fiber sticks arranged in a cross or "tic tac toe" pattern with light plastic balls on the end of each stick.
 The plastic balls prevent the sticks from jamming into the ground as the heli floats and bobs along the ground.

-You can purchase a set of RC helicopter training gear for about $20-$40 bucks or build a set for much less.
+You can purchase a set of RC helicopter training gear for about $20-$40 bucks (for larger helicopters) or build a set for much less.

-Most people I have instructed build their own RC helicopter training gear seeing that after a couple weeks to a couple months, they don’t need them anymore - and it is one way to save some money in this hobby.
+Most people I have instructed build their own RC helicopter training gear seeing that after a couple weeks to a couple months, they don’t need them anymore - and it's one way to save some money in this hobby.

 The Ground You Learn On

 Let’s talk about the actual ground you will be performing your ground hover exercises on.
 Most people will assume you want nice soft thick grass – this is fine once you are comfortable with hovering at 2-3 feet off the ground ( day 5 lesson ), but is not good for the ground hover exercises.